When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 I am going to share with you how I decorate cakes with flowers.

 The first step is to decide on how many flowers you want to put on your cake.
 Depending on the size of the cake, I would go for a maximum of 4-5 flowers.
 You can even use one or two if you are not sure about how many flowers are required.

-Give the flower stems a trim and keep only a little extra so that it can go inside the cake and not fall off, maybe an inch or max two.
+Give the flower stems a trim and keep only a little extra so they can go inside the cake and not fall off, maybe an inch or two.

 I remove all the leaves from the flower stems.